-- (i) All other aspects of restructuring of project loans before commencement of commercial operations would be governed by the provisions of Part B of Master Circular on Prudential norms on Income Recognition, Asset Classification and Provisioning Pertaining to Advances.
-Restructuring of project loans after commencement of commercial operations will also be governed by these instructions. - (ii) Any change in the repayment schedule of a project loan caused due to an increase in the project outlay on account of increase in scope and size of the project, would not be treated as restructuring if:

-- (a) The increase in scope and size of the project takes place before commencement of commercial operations of the existing project. - (b) The rise in cost excluding any cost-overrun in respect of the original project is 25% or more of the original outlay. - (c) The bank re-assesses the viability of the project before approving the enhancement of scope and fixing a fresh DCCP. - (d) On re-rating, (if already rated) the new rating is not below the previous rating by more than one notch. - (iii) These guidelines would apply to those cases where the modification to terms of existing loans, as indicated above, are approved by banks from the date of this circular.
+- (i) All other aspects of restructuring of project loans before commencement of commercial operations would be governed by the provisions of Part B of this Master Circular on Prudential norms on Income Recognition, Asset Classification and Provisioning Pertaining to Advances.
+Restructuring of project loans after commencement of commercial operations will also be governed by these instructions. - (ii) Any change in the repayment schedule of a project loan caused due to an increase in the project outlay on account of increase in scope and size of the project, would not be treated as restructuring if: - (a) The increase in scope and size of the project takes place before commencement of commercial operations of the existing project. - (b) The rise in cost excluding any cost-overrun in respect of the original project is 25% or more of the original outlay. - (c) The bank re-assesses the viability of the project before approving the enhancement of scope and fixing a fresh DCCO. - (d) On re-rating, (if already rated) the new rating is not below the previous rating by more than one notch.